gilbertchen/duplicacy/GUIDE.md

-   -all, -a                    list snapshots with any id -id <snapshot id>           list snapshots with the specified id rather than the default one -r <revision> [+]           the revision number of the snapshot -t <tag>                    list snaphots with the specified tag -files                      print the file list in each snapshot -chunks                     print chunks in each snapshot or all chunks if no snapshot specified -reset-password             take passwords from input rather than keychain/keyring or env
+   -all, -a                    list snapshots with any id -id <snapshot id>           list snapshots with the specified id rather than the default one -r <revision> [+]           the revision number of the snapshot -t <tag>                    list snapshots with the specified tag -files                      print the file list in each snapshot -chunks                     print chunks in each snapshot or all chunks if no snapshot specified -reset-password             take passwords from input rather than keychain/keyring or env